morph-l2/morph-doc/docs/how-morphism-works/general-protocol-design/1-rollup.md

 - BlockWitness : Encoides of block's blockinfos, this is for zkProof
 - PreStateRoot : stateRoot that before apply the batch
 - PostStateRoot : stateRoot that after applying the batch
-- WithdrawRoot : L2 withdraw merkle tree root
+- WithdrawalRoot : L2 withdraw merkle tree root
 - Signature : Batch BLS signature